Lantah/Gravity/docs/software/admin.md

 ```

 ## Logging
-Gramr sends logs to standard error and `gramr.log` by default,
+Gravity sends logs to standard error and `gravity.log` by default,
 configurable as `LOG_FILE_PATH`.

  Log messages are classified by progressive _priority levels_: